petergridge/Irrigation-V5/readme_new.md

 Create a PR, contact me using the community link above, or raise and issue on GitHub, [tutorial](https://github.com/petergridge/Irrigation-V5/blob/main/translate.md).

 ## This Release V2024.11.xx
+**BREAKING CHANGE**
+- Depending on the complexity of the implementation some options may need to be transitioned to different entity types.
+- Frequency selection options will need to be updated in the program configuration.
+- The custom card will need to be edited.

 This has been a significant redevelopment.
 All helper objects are now created automatically.
 All you need to configure now are the switches/valves and sensors.